 These costs relate to the analysis of drill cores, rock and soil samples, and to the geophysical exploration programs completed at Golden Meadows.
-This expense has increased in the current quarter as the Corporation completes its first winter drilling program in 2012.
+This expense has increased in the current year as the Corporation completed its first winter drilling program in early 2012.